Pavel-Datsyuk-13/Pavel-Datsyuk-13/README.md

 Description of scripts /simulated data usage for Glycine project- Some scripts perform almost identically, but may be preferred depending on the objective.
 Code is in ZIP file, data is stored in google drive link.
-Many all these functions require GANNET and/or FID-A, which can be found at:
+Many of these functions require GANNET and/or FID-A, which can be found at:

 https://github.com/markmikkelsen/Gannet